Woodlands MRT station: Thomson–East Coast Line

-The new alignment also minimised damages to the soil while allowing provisions for future developments.
+The new alignment also minimised damage to the soil while allowing provisions for future developments.
 Rock blasting simulation was used to ensure a safe evacuation for the TEL station, with enhanced monitoring for vibrations of potentially affected structures.
 The Earth Retaining Stabilising Structure wall used for the TEL construction was kept to be reused for future basement evacuation, reducing future construction costs and further impact on the environment.
 The crossover tunnels, originally planned to be underneath a pedestrian bridge near the residential blocks, were relocated closer to the station.
 This relocation saved evacuation costs by about S$60 million (US$ million) and minimised road traffic disruption and inconvenience to residents.
 The excavated space above the crossover tunnels was converted to a pedestrian retail link rather than backfilling it.

 Two new linkways were constructed to connect the NSL and TEL along with the underground bus interchange.
 The NSL concourse was redesigned to avoid having to replace the four existing supporting structures at the area.
 The redesign allowed the load to be transferred to new supporting columns and piles.
 Another column was underpinned and removed for the construction of the direct linkway between NSL and TEL.

 On 19 September 2019, it was announced by then Transport Minister Khaw Boon Wan that TEL1 will open before the end of January 2020.
 The LTA later announced in December that the TEL1 stations would be opened on 31 January 2020.
 Before the stations commenced operations on that day, an open house for the TEL 1 stations was held on 11 January 2020.